twilightscapes/memegenes-old/src/content/pages/index.md

   ctaLink: ""
 svgImage: /assets/null.svg
 secondaryImage: /assets/default-user.webp
-title: Digital Product Designer
+title: Do these memes make my butt look fat?
 youtubeend: "90"
 sharethis: false
 youtubecontrols: true
 template: index-page
 youtubemute: true
-description: Todd Lambert - Independent artist, photographer, designer/developer
+description: A rogue one, out there to change the world, one meme at a time.
 svgzindex: ""
-profTitle: digital product designer
+profTitle: Meme Genes
 coverletter:
-  coverText: More about Todd
+  coverText: About Meme Genes
-  coverLink: ""
+  coverLink: /about
 youtubestart: "42"
 scrollable: false
 ---